Skip to main content

 Almost a year

 There is this strong independent woman inside me, who sometimes feels it to be unreal.
 I have a full life, contributing to the society, doing my own bit.
 Can drive, cook, do basic first aid, can manage finances (reasonably well)...how is it that with all these positives, the only thought that is always always overriding all this is how much I miss the man.
 The other half, the one with whom my thoughts and sentences were complete.
 Who made me laugh, who understood and noticed small details that would fool everyone else.
 The man did love the winter light Jotting down a list of things (in no particular order), that I miss about him - His hands - the man had the most beautiful hands that I have seen till date.
-Long artistic fingers that bore truth to his love for working with them - be it the sourdoughs that he learnt via YouTube or his leather work or the ferments or the photography or the hand-crafted diaries or his cooking or his ferments - That broken to...
+Long artistic fingers that bore truth to his love for working with them - be it the sourdoughs that he learnt via YouTube or his leather work or the ferments or the photography or the hand-crafted diaries or his cooking. - That broken tooth in the fron...

 If the grief won't get to you, the paperwork will